-The CoC is composed of representatives of relevant public and private organizations that come together to plan for and provide a homeless response system that is dedicated to preventing and ending homelessness in the state of North Dakota.
-The CoC's organizational structure is multi-tiered to ensure the opportunity for broad input throughout the state and across stakeholders, while designating staff and leadership to carry out the specific goals and responsibilities of the CoC.
+The CoC comprises representatives of relevant public and private organizations that plan for and provide a homeless response system dedicated to preventing and ending homelessness in North Dakota.
+The CoC's organizational structure is multi-tiered to ensure broad input throughout the state and across stakeholders, while designating staff and leadership to carry out the specific goals and responsibilities of the CoC.